JuodaanViinaa/MedPCPy/README.md

 3. A converted directory in which processed individual .xlsx files and the summary file are stored after analysis.

 This library uses functions from both [Openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html) and [Pandas](https://pandas.pydata.org/pandas-docs/stable/).
 As such, it is advisable to be familiarized with them in order to understand the inner workings of some of its functions.
 It is, however, not necessary to know either of them to use this library.

+If this library is useful for you during your academic research you may cite us the following way:

+Maldonado, D., 2022.
+MedPCPy (Version 0.0.3)[Python Package]

 ## Quick Start